Jasper Zehetgruber __ design and research cv email about

 2022

 The contemporary human understanding of reality is defined by a process of fragmentation and categorisation: Human vs. nature, female vs. male, good vs. evil, national vs. foreign, local vs. global.
 Ultimately this leans towards the essentialist binary of digital computation: 1 vs. 0.
 Ants perceive differently, they make sense of the world by communicating through pheromone gradients.
-Avoiding categorisation, this method of sensemaking is comparable to an analog computer, operating analogously to the fluctuating gradients of reality instead of digitally separating one colour from another.
-‘Analog Anthology’ explores the hopes and risks of analog/gradient-based computation and sensemaking through an interactive phygital archive.
+Avoiding categorisation, this method of sensemaking is comparable to an analog computer, operating analogously to the fluctuating gradients of reality instead of digitally separating it into distinct elements.
+‘Analog Anthology’ is a phygital, audiovisual archive exploring the hopes and risks of gradient-based mapping, sensemaking, and computation.
+It is accessible through an interactive sculpture, which allows the visitor to control the movement of a projection, containing the archival audiovisual data (see below).

 Analog Anthology